GF2++

 CBitSetA fixed-size vector over GF(2) with N bit elements compactly stored in a standard vector of primitive unsigned words whose type is given by the template parameter Word.
 The elements in a bitset are initially all set to 0

-CBitSpanA bit_span is a non-owning view of contiguous bits stored in some underlying store of unsigned Words.
+CBitSpanA bit_span is a non-owning view of contiguous bits in a bit-store.

 CBitVecA dynamically-sized vector over GF(2) with bit elements compactly stored in a standard vector of primitive unsigned words whose type is given by the template parameter Word